 Prefer a guided hut-to-hut trip?
 Check this one!

 Day 1: Hills and parks of Ljubljana

-Explore the city on foot, but crawl Ljubljana’s lush parks, historic trails and nearby hills by bike to feel it’s the vibe.
+Arrive in Ljubljana.
+Explore the city on foot, but crawl Ljubljana’s lush parks, historic trails and nearby hills by bike to feel its vibe.
 Even if you’re not a fan of urban life, you’ll love countless churches, parks, monuments and architectural buildings within the old town.
 Walk over the three bridges, the food market and the tree-lined road to finally reach the castle hill with the best panorama of Ljubljana.
 Its oldest part is just below the Ljubljana castle, whereas the newer part is nestled across the numerous bridges over the Ljubljanica River, from the Dragon Bridge to the Cobbler’s Bridge.
 By the waterfront alongside both riverbanks are many terrace cafes, where you can enjoy some of the best coffee and finest wines in the country with the best view of the castle.

 Immerse yourself in the city life, hike some of the nearby hills where the locals jog their afternoons away or enjoy the traditional street theatre or summer festivals illuminated at night, all within walking distance of your overnight location.

 Day 2: Hike the Pokljuka Plateau lookout ridge

 In the morning you’ll be taken from Ljubljana to the trailhead on the Pokljuka Plateau in the Triglav National Park – your starting point for the long days of hiking through the heart of the Julian Alps, past beautiful mountains and lakes, from one refuge to the next.